Coronavirus: Travel Information

-For Advance tickets, you will need to rebook your journey for a different date or time, before requesting a refund on the original booking.
-This must be done prior to the departure date of the original ticket.
+For Advance tickets, you will need to rebook your journey for a different date or time before requesting a refund on the original booking.
+You must do this before the departure date of the original ticket.

 For flexible tickets, you can immediately request a refund on your ticket.

 I missed my train

 These tickets may be refunded by cancelling your booking.
 However, you must request a refund, and where tickets have been printed, they must be received no later than 28 days after the date of travel.